 Good news!
 We have formed the Miniature Jersey Herd Book into a FULL SERVICE cattle registry!
 Our members requested a registry and we've happily complied.
 And we've got some big changes on the way to better serve our members.
-We hope the improvements to this site will make it make it THE best miniature Jersey website today!
+We hope the improvements to this site will make it make it the BEST miniature Jersey website available today!

 Come grow with us!

 We're glad you've chosen to stop by!
-This Herd Book & Registry is here for all miniature and mid-sized Jersey owners, breeders and those new to the breed.
+This Herd Book & Registry is here for all miniature and mid-sized Jersey owners, breeders and those new to our breed.
 And our two main goals are to focus on miniature size first and Jersey genetics second.

-Whether this is your first purchase, you've been raising these cattle for years now or just stopped by to gaze upon the beauty of these little milkers, take your time to get to know the site and what it has to offer.
+Whether you have just made your first purchase, you've been raising these cattle for years now or just stopped by to gaze upon the beauty of these little milkers, take your time to get to know the site and what it has to offer.

 The purpose of this website is to help owners and breeders acquire information quickly and efficiently, as well as attracting new owners to this breed of homestead dairy cows.
-As older herds are grown and new herds are established, the numbers will grow rapidly...once again filling the homestead farm with these delightful smaller sized "milkers".
+As older herds are grown and new herds are established, the numbers will grow rapidly...filling the homestead farm with these delightful smaller sized "milkers".
 These pages will offer help and information for the novice as well as seasoned breeders.
-Together, we will be able to build on great bloodlines while enhancing the future for this magnificent breed of homestead dairy cattle.
+Together, we will be able to create new bloodlines while maintaining the older lineages, enhancing the future for this magnificent breed of homestead dairy cattle.